Back to all posts

 CRM software helps you to track and manage every stage of the customer sales lifecycle meaning the right CRM for your business can result in a relatively high return on investment.
 While many small businesses try to make do with spreadsheets filled with emails and customer data, they can be cluttered and hard to manage meaning they can create more problems than solutions.

-The average return of CRM has grown in recent years from $5.60 to $8.71 showing more than a 55% increase in less than 4 years and a ratio of nearly 1:6 and 1:9 respectively.
+The average return on investment on CRM has grown in recent years from $5.60 to $8.71 showing more than a 55% increase in less than 4 years and a ratio of nearly 1:6 and 1:9 respectively.
 A fully integrated CRM strategy, however, can drive even more profitability by increasing productivity in sales, service, and operations leading to a 20-30% growth in business.

 You can calculate the ROI of any investment not just CRM, the goal is to have a ratio of over 100% to avoid losing money.
 To ensure you're making the most of your investment, let's explore how to measure the ROI of CRM.